kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The publisher MUST reply with a SUBSCRIBE_OK, or reset the stream to reject the subscription.

-The publisher then transmits any matching object within the track over a separate Object stream.
+The publisher then transmits any matching groups within the track over a separate Group stream.
-If a OBJECT is unavailable or reset, the publisher MUST reply with a OBJECT_DROP message.
+If a GROUP is unavailable or reset, the publisher MUST reply with a GROUP_DROP message.

 The subscription is active until either endpoint closes or resets their side of the stream.
-To ensure reliable delivery, an endpoint SHOULD wait until all OBJECT messages, or a corresponding OBJECT_DROP message, have been delivered before closing the stream.
+To ensure reliable delivery, an endpoint SHOULD wait until all GROUP messages, or a corresponding GROUP_DROP message, have been delivered before closing the stream.

 ### SUBSCRIBE
 SUBSCRIBE is sent by a subscriber to start a subscription.